sait-wbdv/sample-code/backend/node/http/static-endpoints/README.md

 ## Level Up
 Add support for JSON endpoints:
-1. Extend the page above to include a JSON endpoint similar to [this example](../2-json-endpoint.js).
+1. Extend the server above to include a JSON endpoint similar to [this example](../2-json-endpoint.js).
 2. Set the endpoint to match `/api/v0/user/123`.
+3. Send the following (or similar, different, way different) object as the JSON body:

+    ```js
+    {
+      id: 123,
+      name: "Mandy Michael",
+      email: "creativetext@example.com"
+    }
+    ```

 3. Ensure the proper MIME Type and status codes are set.